julien-ctx/push-swap-tester/README.md

-# Push_Swap Sorting Tester | For small stacks
+# Push_Swap Sorting Tester

 ## What is the purpose of this script?

-This little Python script allows you to check how your program sorts **all the combinations** of small stacks.
-It is very convenient to be sure you meet the moves requirements for **3 and 5 numbers** as they are tested during the correction.
+This little Python script allows you to know if **your program sorts correctly smalls and large stacks**.

-**Example:**

-You want to know if your algorithm sorts correctly ***5 different numbers***.
-There are 5! = 120 different combinations between five numbers, and checking it by yourself would be a waste of time!

-That's why this script checks:

-- for all the combinations of 3, 4 and 5 numbers, if the checker provided by 42 school returns OK or KO.
+**All features:**

-- for all the combinations of 3, 4 and 5 numbers, if the number of moves used to sort the combination is greater than the subject requirements.
+- for all the small stacks (3, 4 and 5 numbers), it checks if your program sorts correctly **all possible combinations of numbers**.
+- for big stacks (100 and 500 numbers), it generates **10 random stacks** and checks if your program sorts them correctly.
+- it displays how many moves your program used to sort the stack, as well as the average, max and min moves.

 ## How to install the script?
 - ***For Mac***: